Skills-Based Organization: Engagement & Pitfalls

 Skills Project Proof of Concept

-Why IT?
+Why Start with IT?

-Focus on Job Families with High Turnover
+Step 2: Focus on Job Families with High Turnover Rates

 High turnover in certain job families often indicates a need for better skills development and career mobility.
 Employees in these roles may leave due to a lack of growth opportunities, outdated skills, or dissatisfaction with their jobs.

-Address Hard-to-Fill Roles That Require Specialized Skills
+Step 3: Address Hard-to-Fill Positions Requiring Specialized Skills

 Why Target Hard-to-Fill Roles?

-Expand the Project to Related Job Families
+Step 4: Expand the Project to Related Job Families

 For Example: